abbreviatedman/freeze-tag/README.md

 var frozenObj = freeze(obj);
 ```

-You can also substitute an object for any `true` to decide between tagging mutations and freezing them from happening.
+You can also substitute an object for any `true` to decide between tagging mutations for `console.error`-ing and freezing them from happening.

 ```javascript
 var freeze = freezeTag({